-In certifying the Final Environmental Impact Report (State Clearinghouse No. 2014012058) for the Central Coast Transfer Station Project, the Board of Supervisors of the County of Mendocino and the City Council of the City of Fort Bragg, acting jointly as the Caspar Joint Powers Authority ("CJPA") pursuant to the Caspar Joint Powers Agreement ("JPA"), make the Findings described below based on the entire record before them, including but not limited to: the January 2014 Notice of Preparation, the February 2015 Draft Environmental Impact Report, and the June 2015 Response to Comments Document.
-These documents are collectively referred to as the "EIR."
-The EIR was prepared by the the CJPA's partner agency, the Mendocino Solid Waste Management Authority, in conjunction with the environmental consulting firm GHD Inc., acting pursuant to the California Environmental Quality Act.
+In certifying the Final Environmental Impact Report (State Clearinghouse No. 2014012058) for the Central Coast Transfer Station Project, the Board of Supervisors of the County of Mendocino ("County") and the City Council of the City of Fort Bragg ("City"), acting jointly as co-lead agencies pursuant to the Caspar Joint Powers Agreement ("JPA") and CEQA Guidelines Section 15051(d), make the Findings described below based on the entire record before them, including but not limited to: the January 2014 Notice of Preparation, the February 2015 Draft Environmental Impact Report, the June 2015 Response to Comments/Final Environmental Impact Report, the April 2016 Revised Draft Environmental Impact Report, and the September 2016 Response to Comments/Revised Final Environmental Impact Report.
+These documents are collectively referred to herein as the "EIR."
+The EIR was prepared by the City's and County's partner agency, the Mendocino Solid Waste Management Authority, in conjunction with the environmental consulting firm GHD Inc., acting pursuant to the California Environmental Quality Act.